Yu-Vitaqua-fer-Chronos/discord-patcher/README.md

 ## Current Issues
-This uses discord's endpoint URLs, and uncommenting the replacer script just gives a network error when attempting to login.
-The `fosscord.patch` file does not dynamically change based on the config, this needs to be fixed.
+The current and possibly only issue currently is that the gateway fails for some reason, and I can't figure out the issue currently.
+Any help is appreciated.

 ## Notes
 This is currently broken, you are welcome to make PRs if you wish

-To use the (broken) patcher, copy `example.settings.json` to `settings.json` and just edit the values
+To use the patcher, copy `example.settings.json` to `settings.json` and just edit the values

-The patches are from https://gitdab.com/distok/cutthecord
+The nozlib patch is from https://gitdab.com/distok/cutthecord